IIIF/website/source/event/2023/naples/index.md

 #### **Program committee**

-We will be putting out a call for Program Committee members in November 2022.
+We will be putting out a call for Program Committee members in December 2022.
 If you'd like to volunteer, get in touch with us via <events@iiif.io>.